kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 However, due to the lack of TLS CA pinning in Windows this means that an initial proof of concept could be made by MITM techniques to redirect clients to our implementation.

+Were Microsoft to begin to enforce TLS CA pinning in Windows, this would completely end all further efforts.

 > NOTE: Microsoft's released Linux Intune clients do perform TLS CA pinning however.

 ## Pros